daemonraco/toobasic/docs/routes.md

 ## Route Analysis
 Ok, we've seen how to configure a route, but, how does the __route__ pattern work?
-Well the first thing you need to now is that __TooBasic__ splits this value on each slash (`/`) and checks each piece against the current url, also split in the same manner.
+Well the first thing you need to know is that __TooBasic__ splits this value on each slash (`/`) and checks each piece against the current url, also split in the same manner.